thriveweb/deking-new/content/posts/2020-08-19-outdoor-deck-ideas.md

 Please give us a call on 1800 335 464 or [contact us](https://www.dekingdecks.com.au/contact/) and we can schedule a time to inspect your outdoor area and provide you with advice regarding the best design for you.

-Deking Decks Service Areas:  Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, the Gold Coast, Sunshine Coast and Scenic Rim.
+Deking Decks Service Areas:  Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, Gold Coast, Toowoomba, Lockyer Valley and Scenic Rim.